sivy/pystatsd/README.md

 Upstart init Script
 -------------
-Upstart is the daemon management system for Ubuntu, and it's really great!
+Upstart is the daemon management system for Ubuntu.

 A basic upstart script has been included for the pystatd server.
 It's located under init/, and will be installed to /usr/share/doc if you build/install a